I’m in love with a German film star

 Back to real life, skirting around the edge of dating can seem a safe option, flirting and fantasising about someone releases endorphins.
 [Scientists have proven that flirting releases adrenaline, dopamine, serotonin, and endorphins.
 These are the natural chemicals your body creates for happiness and euphoria]

-Many people take their crushing into adulthood by forming one-sided relationships with someone already in a committed relationship, or a different sexuality from them, therefore out of reach.
-The same can happen with on-line friendships, an attachment forms but the participants have only presented a sanitised version of themself.
-Once again the object of this ‘crush’ can be furnished with the values and characteristics that the lovelorn wants them to have.
+Many people take their crushing into adulthood by forming one-sided relationships with someone already in a committed relationship, or of an incompatible sexuality to partner them, therefore out of reach.
+The same can happen with on-line friendships, an attachment may form, yet the participants have only presented a sanitised version of themselves.
+Once again the object of such a ‘crush’ can be furnished with the values and characteristics that the lovelorn wants them to have.

-Being in a state of “unrequited love” is wonderful: striving to present the best version of yourself to the world, aspiring for our love interest to be charmed by us.
-In the throes of a workplace crush I would dress more carefully, styling my hair perfectly in case we crossed paths, I was also in early, working conscientiously as if they had “spycam” on me.
+Being in a state of “unrequited love” is wonderful: striving to present the best version of ourselves to the world, aspiring for our love interest to be charmed by us.
+In the throes of a workplace crush, I would dress more carefully, styling my hair perfectly in case we crossed paths.
+I arrived at my desk early, working conscientiously as if they had “spycam” on me.
 I thrived on my secret love while obsessing about them.

 In this post, EveRay describes how she’s currently basking in the happy glow of a crush – in fact the song I’ve referenced in the title is a favourite of Eve’s from 1981.
 We’ve discussed early crushes: after Donny I moved on to James Dean in East of Eden and later Terry Hall of The Specials fame.
 Eve has a stunning tattoo of the German film star Marlene Dietrich on her arm, so I’ll wrap by quoting the famous icon’s wise words on love.
 “Love for the joy of loving, and not for the offerings of someone else’s heart.”